 2.2 Feeding of experimental animals: Animals in each experimental group were individually offered a total mixed ration (TMR) for a period of 120 days.
 Clean and fresh drinking water was made available ad libitum to all animals throughout the experimental period.
-Two basal total mixed rations were prepared for the study.
-The first ration contained untreated wheat straw, while in the second ration untreated wheat straw was replaced with urea treated wheat straw.
-Experimental diets were offered in a 20:40:40 ratio of green fodder, dry roughage, and concentrate mixture, respectively.
+Two total mixed rations were prepared for the study.
+The first ration contained untreated wheat straw, while in the second ration, untreated wheat straw was replaced with urea-treated wheat straw.
+Experimental diets were offered at a 20:40:40 ratio of green fodder, dry roughage, and concentrate mixture, respectively.
 A total of four treatment groups were maintained during the experimental period.
-Calves in Treatment group 1 (T1) were fed total mixed ration (TMR) without supplementation of Exogenous fibrolytic enzymes (EFE) and served as the control group.
+Calves in Treatment group 1 (T1) were fed a total mixed ration (TMR) without supplementation of exogenous fibrolytic enzymes (EFE) and served as the control group.
 Treatment group 2 (T2) received TMR supplemented with cellulase and xylanase enzymes at the rate of 8,000 and 16,000 IU/kg DM of TMR, respectively.
-Calves in Treatment group 3 (T3) were provided TMR containing urea-treated wheat straw in place of normal wheat straw.
-Treatment group 4 (T4) received TMR containing urea-treated wheat straw along with supplementation of cellulase and xylanase enzymes at 8,000 and 16,000 IU/kg DM of TMR, respectively.
+Calves in treatment group 3 (T3) were provided TMR containing urea-treated wheat straw in place of normal wheat straw.
+Treatment group 4 (T4) received TMR containing urea-treated wheat straw, supplemented with cellulase and xylanase enzymes at 8,000 and 16,000 IU/kg DM of TMR, respectively.

 2.3 Growth Trail: The body weight of all experimental calves was recorded at the beginning of the trial and thereafter at 15-day intervals during the entire 120-day experimental period.
 Weighing of animals was carried out early in the morning (06:30 h) before feeding and watering using a digital weighing balance.
 Daily records of feed offered and feed refusals were maintained to determine dry matter intake (DMI), body weight gain (BWG) and feed conversion ratio (FCR).
-Samples of concentrate mixture, green fodder, wheat straw, and feed refusals were ground and subjected to proximate analysis for determination of dry matter (DM), organic matter (OM), crude protein (CP), ether extract (EE), crude fiber (CF) and total ash following the standard procedures described by AOAC (2005).
-The fiber fractions of feed samples were estimated using the detergent fiber analysis method outlined by Van Soest et al. (1991).
+Samples of concentrate mixture, green fodder, wheat straw, and feed refusals were ground and subjected to proximate analysis for determination of dry matter (DM), organic matter (OM), crude protein (CP), ether extract (EE), crude fibre (CF) and total ash following the standard procedures described by AOAC (2005).
+The fibre fractions of feed samples were estimated using the detergent fibre analysis method outlined by Van Soest et al. (1991).

 2.4 Body condition score (BCS): BCS of the calves was assessed using a modified 1–5 scoring system.
 The calves were observed individually in standing position under proper lighting conditions.
 Visual examination was followed by gentle palpation of body regions to assess fat deposition, muscular development, prominence of bony structures and overall body condition.
 Body condition score observations were recorded at monthly intervals throughout the experimental period.
 All observations were taken by the same members to minimize subjective variation in scoring.